texysexr/audio2c8/README.md

-# 🎙️ HackRF & PortaPack Audio-to-C8 Converter
+# 🎙️ HackRF & PortaPack Audio-to-FM Converter

 A fast, feature-rich command-line tool that converts standard audio files (MP3, WAV, FLAC, and M4A) into **HackRF/PortaPack `.c8` IQ files** for playback using **HackRF One** and **PortaPack (Mayhem Firmware)**.